 Ankylosing spondylitis is relatively rare.
 It affects about 1 in 1,000 people.
 It may run in families, although its cause is not understood.
 It most commonly strikes otherwise healthy young men.
 Men get this condition 10 times more often than women.
 The disorder most often appears between the ages of 20 and 40, but can develop in children.

 Usually, back pain begins in the sacroiliac joint and works its way up the lower spine.
 Eventually, the disorder can affect the entire spine.
 People can have pain and tenderness in the thighs, hips and other joints of the torso.
-Knees and ankles can be inflamed as well, although it usually affects no more than three or four joints in the arms and legs.
+Other joints, such as knees and ankles, can be inflamed as well, although it usually affects no more than three or four joints in the arms and legs.

 As the spine and its supporting structures stiffen, a person may begin to stoop over.
-With time, the bones of the spine can fuse or grow together, causing an extremely stiff, rigid backbone called a poker spine.
+With time, bones of the spine can fuse or grow together, causing an extremely stiff, rigid backbone called a poker spine.
 This may make it difficult to take a deep breath because the rigid spine and stiff joints between the ribs and breastbone make it difficult for the chest to expand.
 The pain and rigidity in the lower back can cause problems walking.
-Almost any movement can become extremely painful.
+Almost any movement can become painful.

 Other possible symptoms of ankylosing spondylitis include:

-Loss of appetite
+- Loss of appetite

 Your doctor will ask you about your symptoms.
-He or she will examine you and may take X-rays or other imaging tests, such as a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan, to look for problems in your sacroiliac joints or any other joints that are painful or stiff.
+He or she will examine you and may recommend X-rays or other imaging tests, such as a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan, to look for problems in your sacroiliac joints or any other joints that are painful or stiff.

 There is no way to prevent ankylosing spondylitis.